anuragsrivastav-dtu/Analysis-of-factors-and-predicitve-modeling-for-employee-attrition/README.md

 # RECOMMENDATIONS FOR THE COMPANY:

--Based upon the insights I would give the followingrec
+- Based upon the insights I would give the followingrec

--28.3% of employees have over time work in the company and 30.5% of those employees leave the company.
+- 28.3% of employees have over time work in the company and 30.5% of those employees leave the company.
 As it is also reflected in the model, employees working overtime are significantly more likely to resign.
 Therefore, the company should understand the reason why they are working overtime.
 Is it for too high workload or are employees' qualifications not enough to complete the scheduled tasks on time?
 Maybe there might be some other reasons behind that.
 Our recommendation will be to understand the reason(s) for overtime with detail research and take appropriate measures to reduce the factors behind this attrition factor.

--18.8% of the employees travels frequently, and they have the highest attrition percentage(25%).
+- 18.8% of the employees travels frequently, and they have the highest attrition percentage(25%).
 The company should question what makes traveling a burden on their employees.
 The company should balance the travel status and if necessary, there might be some adjustments on the job description in terms of traveling.
 The company may use some extra incentives to motivate their employees who are supposed to travel.

--21% of employees worked in 5 and more companies before this company and have 21.8% attrition.
+- 21% of employees worked in 5 and more companies before this company and have 21.8% attrition.
 This is an area where HR should be aware of.
 HR should question the employee candidate why the employee quits the previous job and get in touch with previous company to have information about the applying employees.
 Besides that, the company should take precautionary measurements to keep their employees in their current role after they hire new employees.

--32% of employees are single and has the highest attrition percentage(25.5%).
+- 32% of employees are single and has the highest attrition percentage(25.5%).
 The company should be aware of this important factor and have strategy to deal with this groups' performance.

 - If the year increases since the employees' last promotion, the attrition percentage also displays increase.
 Especially, 7 years since last promotion employee group (5.2%) has the highest attrition(21.1%) in its individual group.
 For that reason, the company review their promotion policy, and maybe define the company's expectations from their employees and make clear to all employees how and when they may be promoted.

--5.6% of employees works as Sales Representative and 17.6% of employees works as Laboratory Technician.
+- 5.6% of employees works as Sales Representative and 17.6% of employees works as Laboratory Technician.
 They have 39.8% and 17.6% attrition percentage respectively.
 These two-job roles should be questioned, and the company should find the reason(s) why these job roles face more attrition rate than all others and take necessary actions.

--Beside those factors above, there are some other indicators which keep employees in the company.
+- Beside those factors above, there are some other indicators which keep employees in the company.
 These factors are stated below.

--Total working years in the company,
+- Total working years in the company,
--Years in current role,
+- Years in current role,
--Environment satisfaction,
+- Environment satisfaction,
--Medical education field,
+- Medical education field,
--job satisfaction,
+- job satisfaction,
--Job involvement,
+- Job involvement,
--Years with current manager,
+- Years with current manager,
--Work life balance,
+- Work life balance,
--Age.
+- Age.

 The company should primarily try to increase the effectiveness of those factors.
 As a result, it will yield to the decrease in the attrition rate.